-If you are planning to use Python on a Linux system, consider installing XGBoost from a pre-built binary wheel.
-The wheel is available from Python Package Index (PyPI).
+If you are planning to use Python, consider installing XGBoost from a pre-built binary wheel, available from Python Package Index (PyPI).
 You may download and install it by running

 '''

-Ensure that you are downloading xgboost-{version}-py2.py3-none-manylinux1_x86_64.whl
+Ensure that you are downloading one of the following:

+xgboost-{version}-py2.py3-none-manylinux1_x86_64.whl

+xgboost-{version}-py2.py3-none-win_amd64.whl

 pip3 install xgboost

 '''

-- This package will support GPU algorithms (gpu_exact, gpu_hist) on machines with NVIDIA GPUs. - Currently, PyPI has a binary wheel only for 64-bit Linux.
+- The binary wheel will support GPU algorithms (gpu_exact, gpu_hist) on machines with NVIDIA GPUs.
+However, it will not support multi-GPU training; only single GPU will be used.
+To enable multi-GPU training, download and install the binary wheel from this page. - Currently, we provide binary wheels for 64-bit Linux and Windows.